 - Emotional health is about being able to express one’s thought processes, behaviour and feelings in relation to other people’s description.
 It is harder to deduce as it depends on age and probable stressors like depression.

 A friend of mine told me later that day that he had the hangover of all hangovers, and that his wrist felt awful because of computer-induced repetitive strain injury.
-When I remember what my own computer-induced RSI pain felt like while working in a library many years ago, despite it being quite painful at the time, it would now register low on my pain scale as nerve pain now feels like agony at times.
+When I remember what my computer-induced RSI pain felt like while working in a library many years ago, despite it being painful it would now register low on my pain scale as nerve pain now feels like agony.

 Both of us feel abnormal under our pain, but as the adage goes, you cannot compare apples to oranges.
 Whereas someone with the mother of all hangovers will not have to end their career because of a night out (unless they found themselves in a car crash or other serious accident), I had to finish my career because of never-ending fatigue and merciless trigeminal pains.